xalelax/blog/_drafts/dog-classifier.md

 Notice how pictures in this dataset have different resolutions, and often contain a lot of other stuff aside from a dog.
-The best thing to do would be to apply the dog breed classifier network only to a the subset of each image where the dog is, but for the sake of simplicity we will just resize every image to the same size and feed them in their entirety to our network
+The best thing to do would be to apply the dog breed classifier network only to the subset of each image where the dog really is, but for the sake of simplicity we will just resize every image to the same size and feed them in their entirety to our network:
 ```python
 IMG_LEN = 224
 IMG_SHAPE = (IMG_LEN,IMG_LEN,3)